Abdullah-Sajjad026/Ranaex-bitex/src/data/audit-report.md

 Here are the social media links provided in the website:

 - Contact: (00974) 44421924
-- Email: cs@reapbitex.com
+- Email: cs@yanbitex.com
-- Twitter: reapbitex
+- Twitter: yanbitex
-- Instagram: reapbitex_official
+- Instagram: yanbitex_official

 ### Analytics and Tracking